 Putting the crown on a memorable opening day! 👑

 — Manchester United (@ManUtd) September 6, 2021

 The next match brought United back down to reality as they played out a difficult 1-1 draw on the South Coast against Southampton.

-They needed Mason Greenwood to score in the 55th minute to bail them out after Fred’s first-half own goal had seen United go in behind at the break.
+They needed Greenwood to score in the 55th minute to bail them out after Fred’s first-half own goal had seen United go in behind at the break.

 Despite having 15 shots, only four of them were on target and Anthony Martial looked lacklustre leading the line.

 Another difficult away match, but this time ending with all three points going back to Manchester.